LTUC/amman-dotnet-401d2/Lectures/Week1/Class01/README.md

 **C# Basics**
 * What is C#
   * Where did it come from?
 	* Currently on C# 7
-		*Updates to the language are always in the works to make it better
+		* Updates to the language are always in the works to make it better
+* What is .NET
+* What is ASP.NET

 * Why do we use it?
-	*Statically Typed
+	* Statically Typed
-		*vs Dynamically Typed
+		* vs Dynamically Typed
 	* Object Orented
-	*Microsoft Platform
+	* Microsoft Platform
 * Introduction to Visual Studio 2017 Community
 	* How to create a console applicaiton
 	* Disect the contents of a standard console applicaiton